 You can take a long leisurely walk on the beach or laze around in the stands.
 The beauty is sure to amaze you so make sure you have some time at hand to take it all in.
 Also, visit the popular attractions in the city by following Cape Town itinerary 5 days.

-Boulders Beach Information
+Boulders Beach Travel Tips

 - Timings to the Penguin Colony vary greatly depending on the season.
 They are longer in winter.